NRI Income Tax & Compliance

 • Additional Deduction: The deduction under section 80TTA is not included in the INR 1,50,000 deduction available under section 80C of the Income Tax Act.

-Interest Income Types Allowed as Deduction Under Section 80TTA
+Interest Income Types Allowed Under Section 80TTA

 Maximum Tax Deduction Allowed Under Section 80TTA